Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Introduction

-The problem with this potential-based formulation is that strictly speaking is not a genuine EFT: the natural expectation is that a small correction in the potential will translate into a small correction in the amplitudes, but this has not been tested except in a few instances usually involving toy models~\cite{Epelbaum:2009sd}.
-Besides power counting, there is a second pillar for EFTs: renormalization group invariance (or cut-off independence).
-It can be argued indeed that power counting is merely a consequence of renormalization group invariance~\cite{Birse:1998dk,Birse:2005um,Valderrama:2016koj}.
-Yet a series of works have shown that it is probably not possible to meet the requirements of renormalization with the purely non-perturbative treatment of the potential~\cite{PavonValderrama:2005wv,PavonValderrama:2005uj}.
-As already conjectured in Ref.~\cite{Nogga:2005hy}, we now know that the mixture of non-perturbative and perturbative methods guarantees observables that have a good expansion and are RG invariant at the same time~\cite{Long:2007vp,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2011xw,Long:2012ve,Wu:2018lai}.
-That is, they lead to exactly what we expect of nuclear EFT.
+The problem with this potential-based formulation is that strictly speaking is not a genuine EFT: the natural expectation is that a small correction in the subleading parts of the potential will translate into a small correction in the amplitudes, but this has not been tested except in a few instances usually involving toy models~\cite{Epelbaum:2009sd}.
+Besides power counting, there is a second pillar for EFTs: renormalization group (RG) invariance (or general cutoff independence).
+It can be argued indeed that power counting is merely a consequence of RG invariance~\cite{Birse:1998dk,Birse:2005um,Valderrama:2016koj}.
+Yet a series of works have shown that it is probably not possible to meet the requirements of renormalization with the purely non-perturbative treatment of the potential~\cite{PavonValderrama:2005wv,PavonValderrama:2005uj} (which is similar from a certain point of view to the conclusions of Ref.~\cite{Epelbaum:2009sd}).
+As already conjectured in Ref.~\cite{Nogga:2005hy}, it is now known that the mixture of non-perturbative and perturbative methods can guarantee observables that have a good expansion and are RG invariant at the same time~\cite{Long:2007vp,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2011xw,Long:2012ve,Wu:2018lai} (though this is contingent on implementation, as recently discussed in~\cite{Gasparyan:2022isg,Peng:2024aiz,Peng:2025ykg,Yang:2024yqv,PavonValderrama:2025tmp,Thim:2025vhe}).
+That is, in principle these calculations are able to lead exactly to what one expects of nuclear EFT~\footnote{I note in passing that Ref.~\cite{Epelbaum:2009sd} claims that non-perturbative renormalization with hard cutoffs will lead to a failure of power counting.
+If unqualified, this statement is incorrect: this failure is only known to happen if one iterates the subleading pieces of the potential, while the iteration of the leading piece is perfectly safe (with no expansion in the potential there is no room for a failure in the expansion of the amplitudes).
+Ref.~\cite{Epelbaum:2009sd} also assumes the iteration of the subleading pieces and thus its conclusions are not applicable to the calculations of Refs.~\cite{Nogga:2005hy,Long:2007vp,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2011xw,Long:2012ve,Wu:2018lai}. }.